 The antibacterial properties of vitamin C could be good for your skin, but there’s no scientific evidence to support lemon juice as a safe or effective remedy for pimples.

 Citrus juice contains acids that can dry out and irritate the skin, and cause eye irritation.
-If you’d like to give it a try, use your clean finger or a cotton swab to dab some on the skin.
+If you’d like to give it a try, use your clean finger or a cotton swab to dab some on the skin or lip.

 To use turmeric, make a paste by adding some water to turmeric powder.
 Apply it over a pimple and leave it for a few minutes then rinse with warm water and pat dry.
 Repeat twice per day.

-To use honey to get rid of a lip pimple on your lip:
+To use honey to get rid of a lip pimple:

 - Dip a small spoon or your clean finger in honey.